-- Retrieve gross cash remuneration information (gross salary or wages, bonuses or overtime and other taxable income from all entities within a company) - Apply the tax rates, shown in step 1 of the full alternate rate calculation (not the actual PAYE deducted based on the PAYE tax tables) to obtain a net cash remuneration amount. - Add the value of attributed taxable benefits for the year to the net cash remuneration - Apply FBT rates to this total amount (see step 4, Table B) - Calculate the FBT payable by subtracting the tax calculated on the gross wages.
+- Retrieve gross cash remuneration information (gross salary or wages, bonuses or overtime and other taxable income from all entities within a company) - Apply the tax rates, shown in step 1 of the full alternate rate calculation (not the actual PAYE deducted based on the PAYE tax tables) to obtain a net cash remuneration amount. - Add the value of attributed taxable benefits for the year to the net cash remuneration - Apply FBT rates to this total amount (see step 4, Table B) - Apply FBT rates to the net cash remuneration amount. - Calculate the FBT payable by subtracting the FBT tax calculated on the gross wages net cash remuneration.